Editor’s Note: This post has been updated with new links and content.

 This is a tricky one.
-On the one hand, ya, we all love seeing a high CTR to give us affirmation that people like the ad copy that we’re throwing at them.
+On the one hand, yeah, we all love seeing a high CTR.
+It gives us affirmation that people like the ad copy that we’re throwing at them.
 On the other hand, do we really want the higher CTR at the sacrifice of wasted clicks?

 Well, since the expected CTR section above did such a fine job explaining the importance of this, I’ll just leave you with some more tips for mastering ad copy.

 Ok, so now we know about the myths associated with average position and we’re educated on how it works.
 So, what next?

 Well, of course, now it’s the part you have all been waiting for… ANALYZING YOUR AVERAGE POSITION.
 (If you skipped straight to this section, however, I demand you go back to the top and read from the beginning.)

 Up until now, we really haven’t discussed how complex average position can be.
 Average position was a metric we were provided within the Google Ads interface.
 It shows us where we fall in line on the Google SERP, or so it seemed.

 Well, I’m sorry to be the bearer of bad news, but it’s not that simple.
 It never is.

 There are many different ways, shapes, and forms to look at average position.
 But since I have a deadline to get this post out, we’re only discussing several of them.
 However, I encourage you to see this as opening a new door to analysis — and an opportunity to run with it.